 BY ACKNOWLEDGING “I AGREE”, CLIENT ACCEPTS AND AGREES TO THE TERMS AND CONDITIONS OF THIS AGREEMENT.
 IF YOU ARE ENTERING INTO THIS AGREEMENT ON BEHALF OF A COMPANY OR OTHER LEGAL ENTITY, YOU REPRESENT THAT YOU HAVE THE AUTHORITY TO BIND SUCH ENTITY.
-IF YOU DO NOT HAVE SUCH AUTHORITY, OR IF YOU DO NOT AGREE WITH THESE TERMS AND CONDITIONS, YOU MUST NOT ACCEPT THIS AGREEMENT AND MAY NOT PARTICIPATE IN THE PRIVATE LABEL PROGRAM.

 This TicketNetwork Private Label Agreement (this “Agreement”), is by and between TicketNetwork, Inc. (“TicketNetwork” or “TN”) and you, or the individual, company or other entity that you represent (“Client”) (individually, each a “Party” and collectively, the “Parties”) is effective as of the date Client accepts this Agreement by acknowledging “I AGREE”.

 WHEREAS, TicketNetwork is in the business of maintaining an event ticket exchange of tickets owned by third party sellers and suppliers (“TN Exchange”) and marketing the TN Exchange through third party private label Internet domains and websites (“Private Label Program”); and

 WHEREAS, Client is a third-party marketer who owns, controls and/or operates one or more Internet domains and websites (“Private Label Sites”) and wishes to participate in the Private Label Program;